 Michael Ellis MP was born in Northampton at the Barratt Maternity Home in 1967 and he has lived and worked in Northampton his whole life.
 Michael graduated from University with a Bachelor of Law degree, obtaining a First Class in British Constitutional Law and winning the Regional Government Award for the highest scoring in that subject.

 Michael was subsequently Called to the Bar at the Honourable Society of the Middle Temple in 1993 and was thereafter a practising Barrister in the criminal law field for 17 years in the Northampton area.
-He acted in some high-profile criminal cases over the years, both for the prosecution and defence.
 Almost all of his defence representation was for clients on Legal Aid who were unable to afford private legal representation.
 Michael ceased legal practice when he was elected to Parliament in May 2010.

 Michael has been involved in politics for many years.
 In 1997, he became the then-youngest County Councillor in Northamptonshire, representing the Parklands ward in the Northampton North constituency.
 He held this office until 2001.

 In December 2006 Michael was selected by the general public in an Open Primary to be the Conservative Candidate standing for Parliament to represent Northampton North.

 In the General Election of May 2010 Michael defeated the sitting Labour candidate and was Elected to the House of Commons as Conservative Member of Parliament for the constituency of Northampton North.